deliveredtechnologies/rulebook/README.md

 As stated above, Facts are provided to Rules and Decisions using the given() method.
 The Facts available to Rules/Decisions and RuleBooks/DecisionBooks are contained in a FactMap, which is a special kind of Map that allows for easy access to the underlying objects contained in Facts.
 The reason why Facts exist is so that there is always a reference to the objects that Rules and Decisions work with - even if say, an immutable object is replaced, the perception is that the Fact still exists and provides a named reference to representative object.

 #### 3.4.1 The Single Fact Convenience Method
 Facts really only have a single convenience method.
 Since the FactMap is what is passed into then when() and then() methods, most of the convenience methods around Facts are made available in the FactMap.
-However, there is one... the constructor.
+However, there is one in the Fact class... the constructor.
 Facts consist of a name value pair.
 But in some cases, the name of the Fact should just be the string value of the object it contains.
 In those cases, a constructor with a single argument of the type of the object contained in the Fact can be used.

 #### 3.4.2 The FactMap Convenience Methods
 Although the reason for FactMaps is important, that doesn't mean anyone wants to chain a bunch of boiler plate calls to get to the value object contained in an underlying Fact.
 So, some convenience methods are there to make life easier when working with when() and then() methods.